christoffel1989/tiny-interpreter/README.md

 ```

 # Use Primitive Function
-The interpreter allows you to operate with number, boolean, list or, declared variable holding them with primitive function.
+The interpreter allows you to operate with a number, boolean, list or, declared variable holding them with primitive function.
 ```
 >>> sin(pi / 2)
 ans = 1